Counseling and Wellness offers a number of online workshops, information sheets, and self-help checklists.

 - Depression is one of the most common reasons for seeking mental health treatment.
 Depression is treatable and individuals with such symptoms are usually able to find relief from their symptoms.

 - Counseling and Wellness Services (CWS) is here to help.
-Often you may find that there are not simple answers to your problems, however talking to a therapist can result in finding new ways to look at problems as well as identifying suggestions and possible solutions.
+Often you may find that there are no simple answers to your problems, however, talking to a therapist can result in finding new ways to look at problems as well as identifying suggestions and possible solutions.
 Therapy and/or psychological assessment are available to Wright State University students.

-- Characterized by an unhealthy fixation on thinness, distorted body image and fears of gaining weight, this disorder results in disturbed eating behaviors and emaciation.
+- Anorexia Nervosa: Characterized by an unhealthy fixation on thinness, distorted body image, and fears of gaining weight, this disorder results in disturbed eating behaviors and emaciation.

-- This is a binge eating disorder, involving recurrent and frequent episodes of eating unusually large amounts of food, followed by behavior that compensates for binging, like purging, fasting or over-exercising.
+- Bulimia Nervosa: This is a binge eating disorder, involving recurrent and frequent episodes of eating unusually large amounts of food, followed by behavior that compensates for binging, like purging, fasting, or over-exercising.

-- BED is characterized by constant cravings that occur any time of day and that then result in binge eating.
+- Binge Eating Disorder: BED is characterized by constant cravings that occur any time of day and that then results in binge eating.
 This is often associated with poor body image and low self-esteem

 - Distorted or poor body image